remykarem/remykarem.github.io/books-src/cryptography-book/src/goals/integrity.md

 # Integrity

-The property of the information that guarantees it is _not altered_.
+The property of the information that guarantees it is _not tampered or altered_.